You probably know that Facebook is the number one social media platform, which most people use.

 Show gratitude and enthusiasm by using Facebook @ feature whenever your fans appreciate or ask something about your business because it can build a fruitful relationship and loyalty between your business and your customers.

-Reveal page is a great option if you want to offer an exclusive advantage for your fans.
-It allows new visitors to like your page first before they can see the details of your events, contest, or deals, which can help you gain more fans and likes.
+A custom page tab/app is a great option if you want to offer an exclusive advantage for your fans.
+It allows new visitors to see details of your events, contest, opt-in forms, or deals, which can help you gain more fans and likes.

 Bonus Facebook Marketing Tip:

-Most businesses that used reveal pages put exclusive discount coupons or free download such as e-books.
-My favorite tool for creating a reveal tab is Woobox, which is free.
+Most businesses that used customized tab for their Facebook pages put exclusive discount coupons or free download such as e-books.
+My favorite tool for creating a Facebook custom tab is Woobox, which is free.

 12. Integrate Social Media Sharing